Degree spectra of analytic complete equivalence relations

 \end{definition} We write $\A\emb\B$ to say that $\A$ is \emph{embeddable} in $\B$, and $\A\biemb \B$ to say that $\A$ is \emph{bi-embeddable} with $\B$, i.e., $\A\emb\B$ and $\B\emb \A$.
 Further, we write $\A\eemb \B$ to say that $\A$ is \emph{elementary embeddable} in $\B$ and $\A\elbe \B$ to say that $\A$ is \emph{elementary bi-embeddable} with $\B$, i.e., $\A\eemb \B$ and $\B\eemb \A$.

 \begin{definition} Let $R,S$ be binary relations on a set $X$.
 The relation $R$ is \emph{reducible} to $S$ if there is a function $f: X\ra X$ such that for all $x,y\in X$

 Assume $X=Mod(\mc L)$.
 Then \begin{enumerate} \item $R$ is \emph{Borel reducible} to $S$ if $f$ is Borel on $Mod(\mc L)\times Mod(\mc L) $, \item $R$ is \emph{computably reducible} to $S$ if there is a computable operator $\Phi$ such that for all $\A\in Mod(\mc L)$, $\Phi^{D(\A)}=D(f(\A))$. \end{enumerate} Assume $X$ is $\omega$ and that $(\A_i)_{i\in\omega}$ is a computable enumeration of all partial computable $\mc L$ structures.
-Then $R$ is \emph{computably reducible} to $S$ if $f$ is a computable function. \end{definition} We say that a equivalence relation (quasi-order) $R\in \Gamma$ is a $\Gamma$ complete equivalence relation (quasi-order) for a complexity class $\Gamma$ with respect to $x$-reducibility if all equivalence relations (quasi-orders) in $\Gamma$ are $x$-reducible to $R$.
+Then $R$ is \emph{computably reducible} to $S$ if $f$ is a computable function. \end{definition} We say that an equivalence relation (quasi-order) $R\in \Gamma$ is a $\Gamma$ complete equivalence relation (quasi-order) for a complexity class $\Gamma$ with respect to $x$-reducibility if all equivalence relations (quasi-orders) in $\Gamma$ are $x$-reducible to $R$.

 A standard reference on Borel reducibility is~\cite{gao2008}.
-The study of computable reducibility for sets of natural numbers has a long history in computable structure theory starting with work of Ershov TODO.
-Fokina and Friedman~\cite{fokina2009} showed that bi-embeddability on trees and thus also graphs is $\Sigma^1_1$ complete with respect to computable reducibility, and in~\cite{fokina2010a} it is shown that isomorphism on graphs is $\Sigma^1_1$ complete with respect to computable reducibility.
+Computable reducibility on the natural numbers can be seen as a natural effectivization of Borel reducibility where one only considers computable structures.
+Fokina and Friedman~\cite{fokina2009} showed that bi-embeddability on trees and thus also graphs is $\Sigma^1_1$ complete with respect to computable reducibility, and in~\cite{fokina2012} it is shown that isomorphism on graphs is $\Sigma^1_1$ complete with respect to computable reducibility.
 This contrasts with Borel reducibility; it is well known that isomorphism on graphs is not $\pmb \Sigma^1_1$ complete.